Welcome to Hertfordshire Walker

 Walk 65: Mimmshall Brook Loop

-8.1 miles (13.5 km) with 177m total ascent
+8.4 miles (13.6 km) with 177m total ascent

 View along Mimmshall Brook

-This walks retraces parts of the route of a Victorian ramble through North Mymms written in 1893.
+This walk retraces parts of the route of a Victorian ramble through North Mymms written in 1893.
 We've adapted it considerably, and have chosen public footpaths to avoid main roads.
-Along the route your will come across a bridge over Mimmshall Brook which is said to be haunted by the ghosts of Dick Turpin and a local witch, and is plagued by a swarm of 'repulsive' black flies.
+Along the route you will come across a bridge over Mimmshall Brook which is said to be haunted by the ghosts of Dick Turpin and a local witch, and is plagued by a swarm of 'repulsive' black flies.
 But don't worry, we didn't see a thing when we visited.

 The walk starts and finishes at Potters Bar station (location - https://w3w.co/fine.client.spray).
 It passes close to The Woodman Inn at Water End (needs a slight detour), goes past The Black Horse in South Mimms, before ending close to The Old Manor on your return to Potters Bar.